brangerbriz/machine-learning-docs/markdown/twitterbot-part-4-transfer-learning-fine-tuning-and-user-personalization.md

 ### Basic Fine-Tuning

-Let's create a new script called `src/fine-tune.js`, which we'll use to explore the process of downloading twitter data and fine-tuning our base model using transfer learning.
-This script will be a self-contained Node.js process where we'll demonstrate the fine-tuning process, void of UI code.
+Let's create a new script called `bin/fine-tune.js`, which we'll use to explore the process of downloading twitter data and fine-tuning our base model using transfer learning.
+This self-contained Node.js script will demonstrate the fine-tuning process, void of UI code.
 We'll run this script from the command-line.

 <pre class="code">
     <code class="javascript" data-wrap="false">